tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 Clients and Servers SHOULD NOT reuse a key share for multiple connections.
 Reuse of a key share allows passive observers to correlate different connections.
-Reuse of a client key share additionally allows the server to correlate different connections.
+Reuse of a client key share to the same server additionally allows the server to correlate different connections.

 ## Unauthenticated Operation